AdobeDocs/campaign-standard.en/help/audiences/using/subscription-to-a-service-example.md

 Now each time a profile subscribes to this service, he receives the transactional message that you defined with personalized fields mapped to the service.
 A message will be sent only the first time the user subscribes.

-## Configuring the confirmation message from the subscription landing page{#configuring-confirmation-message-from-landing-page}
+## Configuring confirmation message from a landing page {#configuring-confirmation-message-from-landing-page}

 You can also reference the confirmation message from a subscription landing page by using the **[!UICONTROL Start sending messages]** option from the **[!UICONTROL Job]** section of the landing page.